CarlKCarlK/range-set-blaze/README.md

 > It performs set operations in one iterator pass and with minimal (constant) memory.
 It enforces the "sorted & disjoint" constraint at compile time.
-This trait is inspired by the `SortedIterator` trait from the [sorted_iter](https://crates.io/crates/sorted_iter) crate. [`SortedDisjoint`] differs from its inspiration by being specialized on integer ranges that it requires be disjoint.
+This trait is inspired by the `SortedIterator` trait from the [sorted_iter](https://crates.io/crates/sorted_iter) crate. [`SortedDisjoint`] differs from its inspiration by specializing on disjoint integer ranges.

 Example 1
 ---------